Logo Voyage

 Ramadan is the 9th and holiest month in the Islamic calendar and lasts 29–30 days.
 Muslims fast every day for its duration and most restaurants will be closed until the fast breaks at dusk.
 Nothing (including water and cigarettes) is supposed to pass through the lips from dawn to sunset.
 Non-Muslims are exempt from this, but should still refrain from eating or drinking in public as this is considered very impolite.
 Working hours are decreased as well in the corporate world.
 Exact dates of Ramadan depend on local astronomical observations and may vary somewhat from country to country.
 Ramadan concludes with the festival of Eid al-Fitr, which may last several days, usually three in most countries.

 Morocco is a Muslim country and faith is much more deeply rooted in everyday life than in Europe.
 The religious customs are observed.
 However, non-Muslims are treated with respect as different believers in Morocco.
 This is especially true during Ramadan.
 While most Moroccans fast, the sick, the young, the old and the pregnant do not, and neither need the travellers.
 Mauritania is officially an Islamic Republic, and is considerably less tolerant than Morocco, at least officially.
-Make sure not to do or say anything that could be considered blasphemy against Islam or proclaim yourself as an atheist while you are in Mauritania, and make sure to wear modest dress; atheism and blasphemy are punishable by death in that country, while "offending public indecency and Islamic values", "breaching Allah’s prohibitions" or assisting in their breach can be subject to up to 2 years in prison and a fine up to 600,000 Ouguiyas.
+Make sure not to do or say anything that could be considered blasphemy against Islam or proclaim yourself as an atheist while you are in Mauritania, and make sure to wear modest dress; atheism and blasphemy are punishable by death in that country, while "offending public indecency and Islamic values", "breaching Allah’s prohibitions" or assisting in their breach can be subject to up to two years in prison and a fine up to 600,000 Ouguiyas.
 Although 92% Muslim, Senegal is officially secular and known for its liberal Muslim majority; it also has a well-respected Christian minority and other smaller religious minorities that practice freely.

 Photography